dimitrismistriotis/dimitrismistriotis.github.io/_posts/2017-01-07-deploy_rails.md

 application is in the "web" directory, which from now on will be:
 "/home/vagrant/web".

-**Note**: When deploying on an actual machine .tga should be copied there before extraction thought secure copy if this way is followed.
-Probably most will do a git clone, which as discussed before is out of this post's main body.
+**Note**: When deploying on an actual machine .tgz should be copied there before extraction thought secure copy if this way is followed.
+Probably most will do a git clone, which as discussed before is out of this post's main body, in the appendixes section.

 Then `bundle`.
 It will complain about the pg gem for Postgresql connectivity.
-This is fixed by: `sudo apt-get install libpq-dev` and then `bundle` again.
+This is fixed by: `sudo apt-get install -y libpq-dev` and then `bundle` again.
 As always followed by an `rvn rehash`

 We can see that there is some life by running a console (`rails c`), or even a